 Background and History

-Counterfeits, as with other rare coins, are also a problem with the Branch Mint 1932 Washington Quarters.
-Since the Philadelphia issue of the same year is generally available, a relatively large number of circulated coins of that Mint have been seen with an added mintmark.
-In order to discern counterfeits from genuine examples, care should be taken in examining the mintmark and the area around it.
-Added mintmarks will often have the wrong style or placement, and the area around the mintmark will often show signs of tooling, such as heat induction when the mintmark was “applied” to the coin.
-Authentication is strongly advised when buying a 1932-D or 1932-S Washington Quarter especially in higher grades.
+As with other rare coins, counterfeits do exist for the branch mint 1932 Washington Quarters.
+Since the Philadelphia issue of the same year is more readily available, a number of circulated pieces have been seen with an added mintmark.
+In order to discern counterfeits from genuine examples, care should be taken in examining the mintmark and surrounding area.
+Added mintmarks will often have the wrong style or placement, and the area around the mark will often show signs of tooling, such as heat induction from when the mintmark was “applied” to the coin.
+Authentication is strongly advised when buying a 1932-D or 1932-S Washington Quarter in higher grades.

 Finest Known and Values